ledegenbtc/simplicity-puzzle-hunt/README.md

 **On-chain treasure hunt using Simplicity smart contracts on Liquid Network!**

-> ⚠️ **CRITICAL BUG**: All puzzle types are currently unsolvable due to a hash computation mismatch between contracts and scripts.
-See [Known Issues](#-known-issues) section for details.

 ## 📋 Table of Contents
 - [Overview](#-overview)
 - [Quick Start](#-quick-start)